Aurillium/MinecraftDownloader/README.md

 Files that have been changed on the Mojang servers will not be re-downloaded and must be deleted for a version with the new hash to be downloaded.

 Run with `uv run main.py`, or just install Pydantic and aiohttp and run `python main.py`.
 Configuration is found in `main.py`.

+This is not a launcher and does not collect files in a format that allows a launcher to launch the game, it just downloads everything.
+How to host the files is left up to you for now, eventually I'll make a Docker container or something similar to statically host the files through Apache or Nginx under the right hostnames.
+For now, a summary of what folder needs to be served under what hostname is included in comments in the script.
+A custom root CA and DNS records will be required to make this work with the normal launcher.